Sung-Huan/ANNOgesic/docs/source/subcommands.rst

     additional arguments:
       --tsspredator_path TSSPREDATOR_PATH
-                            If you want to assign the path of TSSpredator, please assign here.
-Default is /usr/local/bin/TSSpredator.jar
+                            Path of TSSpredator.
+Default is
-      --specify_genomes SPECIFY_GENOMES [SPECIFY_GENOMES ...], -ss SPECIFY_GENOMES [SPECIFY_GENOMES ...]
-                            If you want to assign different parameters to different genomes, Please input the genome names that you want to compute.
-The genome names should be separated by spaces.
-Default is running all genomes based on the same parameter.
+                            /usr/local/bin/TSSpredator.jar
-      --height HEIGHT [HEIGHT ...], -he HEIGHT [HEIGHT ...]
+      --height HEIGHT, -he HEIGHT
                             This value relates to the minimal number of read starts at a certain genomic position to be considered as a TSS candidate.
-If --specify_genomes is assigned, please input --height based on the order of --specify_genomes.
-Ex: if --specify_genomes is s1 s2 and --height is 0.3 0.4, it means the height of s1 is 0.3 and the height of s2 is 0.4.
 Default is 0.3.
-      --height_reduction HEIGHT_REDUCTION [HEIGHT_REDUCTION ...], -rh HEIGHT_REDUCTION [HEIGHT_REDUCTION ...]
+      --height_reduction HEIGHT_REDUCTION, -rh HEIGHT_REDUCTION
                             When comparing different genomes/conditions and the
                             step height threshold is reached in at least one genome/condition, the threshold is reduced for the other genomes/conditions by the value set here.
 This value must be smaller than the step height threshold.
-                            If --specify_genomes is assigned, please input
-                            --height_reduction based on the order of
-                            --specify_genomes like the statement of --height.
                             Default is 0.2.
-      --factor FACTOR [FACTOR ...], -fa FACTOR [FACTOR ...]
+      --factor FACTOR, -fa FACTOR
-                            This is the minimal factor by which the TSS height has to exceed the local expression background.
-If --specify_genomes is assigned, please input --factor
+                            The minimal factor by which the TSS height has to exceed the local expression background.
-                            based on the order of --specify_genomes like the statement of --height.
 Default is 2.0.
-      --factor_reduction FACTOR_REDUCTION [FACTOR_REDUCTION ...], -rf FACTOR_REDUCTION [FACTOR_REDUCTION ...]
+      --factor_reduction FACTOR_REDUCTION, -rf FACTOR_REDUCTION
                             When comparing different genomes/conditions and the
                             step factor threshold is reached in at least one genome/condition, the threshold is reduced for the other genomes/conditions by the value set here.
 This value must be smaller than the step factor threshold.
-                            If --specify_genomes is assigned, please input
-                            --factor_reduction based on the order of
-                            --specify_genomes like the statement of --height.
                             Default is 0.5.
-      --enrichment_factor ENRICHMENT_FACTOR [ENRICHMENT_FACTOR ...], -ef ENRICHMENT_FACTOR [ENRICHMENT_FACTOR ...]
+      --enrichment_factor ENRICHMENT_FACTOR, -ef ENRICHMENT_FACTOR
-                            This is the minimal enrichment factor.
-If --specify_genomes is assigned, please input
+                            The minimal enrichment factor.
-                            --enrichment_factor based on the order of
-                            --specify_genomes like the statement of --height.
 Default is 2.0.
-      --processing_factor PROCESSING_FACTOR [PROCESSING_FACTOR ...], -pf PROCESSING_FACTOR [PROCESSING_FACTOR ...]
+      --processing_factor PROCESSING_FACTOR, -pf PROCESSING_FACTOR
-                            This is the minimal processing factor.
-If untreated library is higher than the treated library and above which the TSS candidate is considered as a processing site and not annotated as detected.
-If --specify_genomes is assigned, please input
+                            The minimal processing factor.
+If the value for the untreated library is higher than the treated library the positionsis considered as a processing site and not annotated as detected.
-                            --processing_factor based on the order of
-                            --specify_genomes like the statement of --height.
 Default is 1.5.
-      --base_height BASE_HEIGHT [BASE_HEIGHT ...], -bh BASE_HEIGHT [BASE_HEIGHT ...]
+      --base_height BASE_HEIGHT, -bh BASE_HEIGHT
-                            This is the minimal number of reads should be mapped on TSS.
-If --specify_genomes is assigned, please input --base_height based on the order of --specify_genomes like the statement of --height.Default is 0.0.
+                            The minimal number of reads should be mapped on TSS.
+                            Default is 0.0.
       --utr_length UTR_LENGTH, -u UTR_LENGTH
-                            The length of UTR.
-It is for Primary and Secondary TSSs.
+                            The length of UTRs.
 Default is 300.
       --fuzzy FUZZY, -fu FUZZY
                             If --compare_transcript_files is provided, please
                             assign the fuzzy for comparing TSS and transcript.